Georgia within the Russian Empire: Integration into the empire

 During the first decades of Russian rule, Georgia was placed under military governorship.
 The land was at the frontline of Russia's war against Turkey and Persia and the commander-in-chief of the Russian army of the region was also the governor.
 Russia gradually expanded its territory in Transcaucasia at the expense of its rivals, taking large areas of land in the rest of the region, comprising all of modern-day Armenia and Azerbaijan from Qajar Persia through the Russo-Persian War (1826-1828) and the resulting Treaty of Turkmenchay.
 At the same time the Russian authorities aimed to integrate Georgia into the rest of their empire.
 Russian and Georgian societies had much in common: the main religion was Orthodox Christianity and in both countries a land-owning aristocracy ruled over a population of serfs.
 Initially, Russian rule proved high-handed, arbitrary and insensitive to local law and customs.
 In 1811, the autocephaly (i.e. independent status) of the Georgian Orthodox Church was abolished, the Catholicos Anton II was deported to Russia and Georgia became an exarchate of the Russian Church.

 The Russian government also managed to alienate many Georgian nobles, prompting a group of young aristocrats to plot to overthrow Russian rule.
 They were inspired by events elsewhere in the Russian Empire: the Decembrist revolt in St. Petersburg in 1825 and the Polish uprising against the Russians in 1830.
 The Georgian nobles' plan was simple: they would invite all the Russian officials in the region to a ball then murder them.
 However, the conspiracy was discovered by the authorities on 10 December 1832 and its members were arrested and internally exiled elsewhere in the Russian Empire.
 There was a revolt by peasants and nobles in Guria in 1841.
 Things changed with the appointment of Mikhail Semyonovich Vorontsov as Viceroy of the Caucasus in 1845.
 Count Vorontsov's new policies won over the Georgian nobility, who increasingly adopted Western European customs and attire, as the Russian nobility had done in the previous century.

 Georgian society

 When Russian rule began in the early 19th century Georgia was still ruled by royal families of the various Georgian states, but these were then deposed by the Russians and sent into internal exile elsewhere in the empire.
-Beneath them were the nobles, who constituted about 5 percent of the population and protected their power and privileges.
+Beneath them were the nobles, who constituted about 5 per cent of the population and protected their power and privileges.
 They owned most of the land, which was worked by their serfs.
 Peasants made up the bulk of Georgian society.
 The rural economy had become seriously depressed during the period of Ottoman and Persian domination and most Georgian serfs lived in dire poverty, subject to the frequent threat of starvation.
 Famine would often prompt them to rebellion, such as the major revolt in Kakheti in 1812.